async-labs/drizzle/README.md

 ![screen shot 2017-03-18 at 6 36 46 pm](https://cloud.githubusercontent.com/assets/10218864/24077420/ec05130c-0c09-11e7-83b1-c3fa9e082936.png)

+To see blue footer bar with call-to-action, go to http://localhost:8021/wall-settings and **Enable call to action footer bar**.

 # Deploy
 You will need to deploy 2 apps: Publishers app ( ./publishers) and Widget app (./users/widget).
 There is a detailed description for deployment of Meteor apps with mupx tool: https://github.com/tima101/meteor-deploy-letsencrypt